renehiemstra/terra-website/docs/core-language/resource-management/tutorial/move-semantics.md

 * `DynamicStack`: A dynamically sized container that allocates memory on the heap.
 It offers element access, push and pop methods, and automatically reallocates resources when capacity is exceeded.
 * `DynamicVector`: A dynamically sized container that allocates a single chunk of heap memory without reallocation.
 It provides element access and supports a user-defined cast from a `DynamicStack` for resource transfer.
-* `Pair`: An aggregate type combining two Dynamic Vectors, with element access to its paired components.
+* `VectorPair`: An aggregate type combining two Dynamic Vectors, with element access to its paired components.

 Our focus is on Terra’s move semantics: how resources are transferred efficiently by default, ensuring single ownership without unnecessary copying.
 Let’s dive in and see these concepts in action!